 Because so many of us are visual learners, it can help to actually see your progress toward your money goals.
 You can use this Debt Snowball Tracker or place a sticky note on your bathroom mirror to remind yourself how much debt you have left.
 Maybe you want to draw a piggy bank or your spirit animal on poster board and color it in as you pay off your debts.

 Rachael M. got really creative.
 “I made a giant paper chain with our final debt (our mortgage) on it, each link representing $500,” she said.
 “Every month we got to remove a link and see it shrink!”
 Having visual reminders will keep your goal on your mind and help you reach it faster.

 4. Set small rewards along the way.

-Ron B. has a great system in place to reward himself with little treats any time he hits a milestone.
-He summarizes it this way: “Pay off a tire account?
+Ron B. has a great system in place to reward himself with little treats any time he hits a milestone: “Pay off a tire account?
 Budget a dinner out next month.
 Pay off a credit card?
 Budget a day out of the house and have some fun, or add $25 to each other’s pocket money for the month.
 You’ve gotta have things like that or you’ll resent the journey.”

 Yeah, we’re about to go all Rachel Cruze for a second.
 Comparison is the thief of joy, so don’t even bother wasting your time (or energy!) on it.
 It’s great to get inspired by other people’s stories, but don’t compare your story to theirs.
 Everyone is on a different journey, and everyone has different tools in their back pocket.